mdmtk/docs/edge/source/guide/csp/wifi.md

 Pivotal parm: No

+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is not "EAP-TLS" or "LEAP"

 Description: Provide the name of the anonymous identity to be used to join the network.

 ##### **Protect Password**
 Parm name: ProtectPassword

+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is not "EAP-TLS"

 Pivotal parm: No